ricardoyepez01/assignment-11.1/README.md

 This is a Practical Application Assignment for the Professional Certification in Machine Learning and Artificial Intelligence program at UC Berkeley Executive Education

-A dataset from kaggle will be used.
-The original dataset contained information on 3 million used cars sales but for this purpose the dataset will be limited to the information on 426K cars to ensure speed of processing.
+A dataset from kaggle was used.
+The original dataset contained information on 3 million used cars sales but for this purpose the dataset was limited to the information on 426K cars to ensure speed of processing.

 ## Objective